AyasakiMoe/-Docs-AyasakiMoe/README.md

-# -Docs-AyasakiMoe
+# Documentation

-Explanatory documents for AyasakiMoe service
+Documentation of the AyasakiMoe service